DSCN2633

 After a lot of the sessions were translated, I gathered a group of trainers to adapt the sessions to fit with NAME and also check the translation.
 I tried to get trainers from several countries involved, but we ended up with only Sudanese and Egyptians.
 We divided into groups of 3 or 4 to look at the lessons.

-Working together for 4 days, we made a lot of progress.
-We really worked hard – all day and into the evening.
+Working together for four days, we made a lot of progress.
+We really worked hard—all day and into the evening.
 We went through the lessons line by line.
-We didn’t only culturize and check the translation but also changed some verses for ones we thought fit better.
-This might not have been necessary, but it made the lessons “ours”, which is very important.
+We not only culturized and checked the translation but also changed some verses for ones we thought fit better.
+This might not have been necessary, but it made the lessons “ours,” which is very important.

 After doing this work, some things I think you need to look at are: